Nikon D5300 vs Panasonic G7

-The Nikon D5300 and the Panasonic Lumix DMC-G7 are two digital cameras that were announced, respectively, in October 2013 and May 2015.
+The Nikon D5300 and the Panasonic Lumix DMC-G7 are two digital cameras that were revealed to the public, respectively, in October 2013 and May 2015.
 The D5300 is a DSLR, while the G7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D5300) and a Four Thirds (G7) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D5300 vs Panasonic G7

 The side-by-side display below illustrates the physical size and weight of the Nikon D5300 and the Panasonic G7.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is notably smaller (12 percent) than the Nikon D5300.
 Moreover, the G7 is markedly lighter (15 percent) than the D5300.
 In this context, it is worth noting that neither the D5300 nor the G7 are weather-sealed.